-2.4.2 If the operating spaces with combustion engines belong to the citadel, suitable measures, e.g. sound-absorbing capsules, shall be taken for diesel engines and gas turbines to prevent the escape of nitrous fumes and/or contaminated gases into the corresponding operating space.
-The combustion air for diesel engines, gas turbines and boilers shall be drawn in from the outside by means of gastight trunks leading directly to the engines or boilers.

-- 2.4.3 The amount of air needed to maintain the overpressure in the operating spaces shall be routed out of the occupied citadel area into the spaces via relief dampers.
-For this, a pressure differential is needed, see C.1.2. - 2.4.4 The discharge air (resulting from the volume flow of decontaminated air) should be routed to the outside partly via the sound-absorbing capsules and partly via the space, in each case via relief dampers.
+- 2.5.1 The operating spaces shall be ventilated with recirculated air and a proportion of supply air corresponding to the discharge air proportion.
+The heat generated shall, depending on requirements, be removed by air coolers operating with seawater or chilled water.
+At least two air handling plants which work independently from each other shall be provided for each space. - 2.5.2 If the operating spaces with combustion engines belong to the citadel, suitable measures, e.g. sound-absorbing capsules, shall be taken for diesel engines and gas turbines to prevent the escape of nitrous fumes and/or contaminated gases into the corresponding operating space.
+The combustion air for diesel engines, gas turbines and boilers shall be drawn in from the outside by means of gastight trunks leading directly to the engines or boilers. - 2.5.3 The amount of air needed to maintain the overpressure in the operating spaces shall be routed out of the occupied citadel area into the spaces via relief dampers.
+For this, a pressure differential is needed, see C.1.2. - 2.5.4 The discharge air (resulting from the volume flow of decontaminated air) should be routed to the outside partly via the sound-absorbing capsules and partly via the space, in each case via relief dampers.
 Here the required volume flow of discharge air needed to maintain the differential pressure in the soundabsorbing capsule shall be given priority.
 Discharge air lines from sound-absorbing capsules shall be gastight.
 If the duct network resistance of the discharge air system results in inadmissible high overpressure in the space or in the capsule when a gas fire extinguishing system is used, additional relief openings shall be provided, which shall be fitted with relief dampers.
 The maximum overpressure which can arise shall be determined by calculation.

-2.4.5 Emergency ventilation for smoke extraction
+2.5.5 Emergency ventilation for smoke extraction

-Downstream of the recirculation ventilators, a remote-controlled change-over damper with a discharge air duct shall be so arranged that in an emergency the air delivered by the recirculation ventilator can be extracted directly to the outside.
+Downstream of the recirculation ventilators, a remotecontrolled change-over damper with a discharge air duct shall be so arranged that in an emergency the air delivered by the recirculation ventilator can be extracted directly to the outside.
 The discharge air duct shall be provided with a gas- and watertight end damper.
 Extraction possibilities shall be provided in the lower part of the space.
 For further details, see E.

-2.5 Sanitary rooms
+2.6 Sanitary rooms